Latécoère 28

+The Latécoère 28 was a long distance monoplane aircraft designed and produced by the French aircraft manufacturer Latécoère.

+First flown in 1927, it had a fixed tailwheel undercarriage and an enclosed cockpit for its crew of two.
+When configured for airline use, the Latécoère 28 could accommodate up to eight seated passengers.
+It was produced in both land and floatplane configurations, being marketed towards the civilian market both as a mail plane and passenger airliner.

-Its pilots included famous poets and French men of letters such as Antoine de Saint Exupéry and Jean Mermoz as well as the usual veterans from World War I.
+During its operating life, the Latécoère 28 became the main-stay of Air France's predecessor, Aéropostale, which heavily used the aircraft during the 1930s in its efforts to establish intercontinental air mail services and support French colonialism and French cultural influence during the Interwar period.
+Its pilots included famous poets and French men of letters, such as Antoine de Saint-Exupéry and Jean Mermoz, along with numerous veteran pilots from the First World War.

-Design and development
+Development

 The Latécoère 28 was a development of the Latécoère 26.
-It was braced high-wing single-engined monoplane initially powered by a Renault 12Jbr engine.
-The Latécoère 28 had a fixed tailwheel undercarriage and enclosed cockpit for two crew.
-The cabin was fitted for eight-passengers with access to a washroom.

-A total of about fifty planes of several versions were built between 1927 and 1932.
+A total of about fifty aircraft of several versions were produced between 1927 and 1932.
 The seaplane version, the Latécoère 28-3, was the first to make a postal delivery crossing of the South Atlantic when Jean Mermoz flew from Dakar to Natal in 21 hours and a half aboard the Comte-de-La Vaulx (prototype n° 919) on 12 May 1930.
-Unfortunately the plane was lost at sea during the return flight (with no loss of life, nor of mail).
+Unfortunately, the plane was lost at sea during the return flight (with no loss of life, nor of mail).

-This high-wing single engine plane was first built with Renault engines which were soon replaced by Hispano Suiza 12 giving 500 hp (370 kW).
-The floatplane version had the Hispano Suiza 12Lbr giving 650 hp (480 kW).
+Early examples had been furnished with Renault 12Jbr engines; however, all use of this powerplant was quickly substituted for by Hispano Suiza 12, which was capable of providing up to 500 hp (370 kW).
+The floatplane version was equipped with the Hispano Suiza 12Lbr, which could generate to up 650 hp (480 kW).